vintagetoolpatch/vintagetoolpatch.github.io/_posts/2025-03-22-stickchair-complete.md

 ![stickchair](/assets/images/stickchair2/5.jpg)
 Just swirl the pad on it a few times, and it starts to load nicely.
 ![stickchair](/assets/images/stickchair2/6.jpg)
 A little goes a long way.
-The same tin after the chair has received a complete coat.
+The same tin after the chair has recieved 3 coats.
 ![stickchair](/assets/images/stickchair2/7.jpg)
 See the visible thick streak of wax?
 If you can see that, you have not spread it enough yet.
 ![stickchair](/assets/images/stickchair2/8.jpg)